Webhook Events

 return hmac.compare_digest(signature, expected)Retry schedule

-If your endpoint returns a non-2xx status code or times out (30 second limit), Txtly retries delivery with exponential backoff:
+If your endpoint returns a non-2xx status code or times out (15 second limit), Txtly retries delivery with exponential backoff.
+At most 6 attempts are made in total:

 | Parameter | Type | Description |